ritikesh1234/expense-tracker/README.md

 ## Introduction

  Build a Complex Expense Budget Tracker.
-Used State Management in React, Context API, Local Storage, Material UI, and how to create a scalable React folder structure and most improtantly we added voice capabilities.
+Used State Management in React, Context API, Local Storage, Material UI, and  create a scalable React folder structure and most improtantly we added voice capabilities.